-Executive Briefing: The U.S.–Colombia Free Trade Agreement has received significant attention in the U.S. news media this year.
+Executive Briefing: The U.S.–Colombia Free Trade Agreement has received significant attention in the U.S. news media throughout the past decade.
 Therefore, it is important to understand what the U.S.–Colombia agreement is designed to do, why U.S. businesses support it, why there is opposition to it, and how it relates to other trade agreements involving the U.S. and other Latin American countries.
 Opens in PDF.

 |Main Government Page||

 |Investment Promotion Agency||

 The Communications Regulation Commission, also known as Comisión de Regulación de Comunicaciones (CRC), regulates communications by promoting fair competition, issuing regulations and permits to operators, determining standards for equipment, monitoring services, and resolving conflicts among consumers and operators.
 The site contains information about the CRC, its ongoing projects, the telecommunications industry as a whole, and citizen services.
 Recent press releases and other important notices are also available.

 The Ministry of Agriculture and Rural Development, also known as Ministerio de Agricultura y Desarrollo Rural, is in charge of the safety, development, and productivity of the agricultural industry in Colombia.
 The site provides information regarding the organization's regulations and programs.
 Only available in Spanish.

 The National Institute of Health, also known as Instituto Nacional de Salud (INS), is responsible for the medical research and regulation of the Colombian healthcare industry.
 This site contains information on public services and educational resources for the public.
 Only available in Spanish.

 The Supervisory Agency of Finance, also known as Superintendencia Financiera de Colombia, is responsible for the oversight and regulation of the entire financial services industry in Colombia.
 This site provides a list of regulations, recent financial news sorted by sector, a data and reports library, and information for consumers and supervised institutions.